daos-stack/daos/doc/admin/pool_operations.md

 ## Pool Query
 The pool query operation retrieves information (i.e., the number of targets, space usage, rebuild status, property list, and more) about a created pool.
-It is integrated into the dmg_old utility.
+It is integrated into the dmg utility.

 **To query a pool:**